apprenticeharper/DeDRM_tools/FAQs.md

 * The Amazon Topaz format conversion was created by some_updates, clarknova, and Bart Simpson
 * The DeDRM all-in-one AppleScript application was created by Apprentice Alf
 * The DeDRM all-in-one Python application was created by some_updates
-* The DeDRM all-in-one calibre plugins was created by Apprentice Alf
+* The DeDRM all-in-one calibre plugin was created by Apprentice Alf
 * The Scuolabooks tool was created by Hex
 * The Microsoft code was created by drs
 * The Apple DRM removal tool was created by Brahms